andrelohmann/silverstripe-session_extender/README.md

 Allows to set the lifetime for PHP Sessions.
 Needs to uncommented on _ss_environment.php

+To use Redis as a Session Store place the following ini_settings to your _config.php

+define('SESSIONSAVEHANDLER', 'redis');
+define('SESSIONSAVEPATH', 'tcp://127.0.0.1:6379?prefix=mySessionPrefix');

 ### Notice
  * After each Update, set the new Tag
 ```